 - (a) Applicable programs.
-The disallowance of earned income provided by this section is applicable only to the following programs: HOME Investment Partnerships Program (24 CFR part 92); Housing Opportunities for - CFR part 92); Housing Opportunities for Persons with AIDS (24 CFR part 574); Supportive Housing Program (24 CFR part 583); and the Housing Choice Voucher Program (24 CFR part 982). - (b) Definitions.
+The disallowance of earned income provided by this section is applicable only to the following programs: HOME Investment Partnerships Program (24) - CFR part 92); Housing Opportunities for Persons with AIDS (24 CFR part 574); Supportive Housing Program (24 CFR part 583); and the Housing Choice Voucher Program (24 CFR part 982). - (b) Definitions.
 The following definitions apply for purposes of this section.